In R. v. Antic, 2017 SCC 27, the Supreme Court of Canada reiterates “the proper approach” for conducting a bail hearing (para. 6).

-The Court reminds us that the constitutional guarantee of reasonable bail applies not only to the determination of whether an accused should be released or detained in advance of trial – it also applies to the reasonableness of the form of bail and any specific terms or conditions (para.
+The Court reminds us that the constitutional guarantee under section 11(e) applies not only to the determination of whether an accused should be released or detained in advance of trial – it also applies to the reasonableness of the form of bail and any specific terms or conditions (para.
 41).

-(A judge is only authorized to restrict an accused’s liberty in advance of trial based upon well founded concerns about flight ("the primary ground"), public safety ("the secondary ground") and/or maintaining confidence in the administration of justice ("the tertiary ground") - see s.
-515(10) and R. v.
+A judge is only authorized to restrict an accused’s liberty in advance of trial based upon well founded concerns about flight ("the primary ground"), public safety ("the secondary ground") and/or maintaining confidence in the administration of justice ("the tertiary ground") - see Code s.
+515(10) - the statutory criteria for detention - and R. v.
 St-Cloud, 2015 SCC 27 for additional guidance with respect to the interpretation of the tertiary ground).

 The Court reminds us that the default position at a bail hearing is that the court shall release the accused on an undertaking to attend court at a later date, without conditions (s.
 515(1)).
 The Crown must justify the necessity of an alternate form of release, or detention, on a balance of probabilities.

-The lowest rung of the ladder of alternate forms of release, s.
+The lowest rung of the bail ladder, s.
 515(2)(a), is an undertaking to attend court at a later date with conditions.